Photo Credit: The Baking Fairy

 Strain the mixture, pressing on the cranberries to extract maximum flavor and liquid.
 Then let cool and refrigerate until you’re ready to use it!
 The syrup can be stored in the refrigerator in a sealed container for up to 2 weeks!

 Heat the water to 212°F and steep the black tea for 3-5 minutes.
-Remove tea and set aside to cool.
+Remove the black tea and set aside to cool.
 In a large pitcher, combine the cranberry syrup, red wine, bourbon, Campari, and half the sliced oranges.
-Once the tea is cooled enough (close to room temperature), add in the tea and give the whole mixture a good stir.
+Once the black tea is cooled enough (close to room temperature), add in the tea and give the whole mixture a good stir.
 Refrigerate until completely cool (about 4 hours).
 Serve over ice and top with club soda.
 Garnish with a cinnamon stick, a couple of orange slices, and a few halved cranberries and enjoy!

 Recipe adapted from Serious Eats